Pronation Vs Supination Foot – The Most Effective Method to Improve the Way Your Child Walks!

 The type of shoes that we want to provide for children with supination are the ones that have a high arch since that will help distribute the pressure on your kids’ feet more evenly.

-The Best Shoes for Kids with Supination
+The Best Shoes for Kids with Supination to Improve Posture and Balance

 Below you can find the best shoes for kids with supination that can fit children with medium (M), wide (W), or extra wide (XW) feet.
 These shoes can also accommodate an orthotic.

-If you provide your children with the correct type of shoes, their feet and leg pain will decrease since you will be distributing the pressure and stress across their entire feet like it’s supposed to be.
+If you provide your children with the correct type of shoes, their feet and leg pain might decrease since you will be distributing the pressure and stress across their entire feet like it’s supposed to be.

 Are the Shoes Not Improving Your Child Walking Pattern?